 3. In the meantime, prepare a pitcher with ice.
 To figure out how much ice to use, amount of water+amount of ice= total cups.
 So if you used 2 cups of water like we did to make 4 cups in the picture, you would use 2 cups of ice.

-4. Remove the tea bags or strainers if you use them and dump the brewed warm tea over ice in a pitcher.
-If you put leaves directly in a container, use a fine mesh sieve, and strain over the ice in a pitcher as shown in the above pictures.
+4. Remove the tea bags or strainers from the steeped tea if you use them and dump the brewed warm tea over ice in a pitcher.
+If you put leaves directly in a container, use a fine-mesh sieve or tea strainer that’s big enough to catch the leaves, and strain over the ice in a pitcher as shown in the above pictures.

-Tip#2: As we mentioned above in “Cold Brew” method, make sure you don’t squeeze tea leaves as that will make the iced tea more tart and the flavor becomes “impure”!
+Tip#2: As we mentioned above in the “Cold Brew” method, make sure you don’t squeeze tea leaves as that will make the iced tea tart and the flavor becomes “zatsumi”, or impure!
 Let it drip to the last drop–the last drops are the dew concentrated in flavor.

 Tip #3: Cooling down the brewed tea by “shocking” with lots of ice, and it prevents the tea from becoming bitter.
 And it increases the clarity of color and tastes cleaner.